Top International Destinations for Canadian Snowbirds

 • Accessibility – Some destinations are harder to get to and from-- and harder to get around, especially for those with mobility issues.
 Be sure to investigate with your needs in mind.

-• Health Care – Health care might not be as accessible or such high quality as in the U.S., and getting home for treatment may be more difficult.
+• Health Care – Health care might not be as accessible or of the same standard as you would find in Canada or the U.S., and getting home for treatment may be more difficult.

 • Political Stability – Some international snowbird destinations have less stable governments than the U.S. or Canada, which can be a concern to some.

 • Language –Travelling to most of these countries can represent a challenge if you don’t speak the language.
 English is more widely used in some destinations than in others.
-It is a consideration, but it can also be fun.
+It is a consideration, but it can also be fun to learn the local language and take courses while you are there.

-• Food & Water – Restrictions and Safety – Food variety is more limited than the U.S. for those with dietary concerns or less adventurous eaters and food and drinking water quality can sometimes be an issue.
+• Food & Water – Restrictions and Safety – Food variety can be more limited for those with dietary concerns or less adventurous eaters, and food and drinking water quality can sometimes be an issue.
 Of course, bottled water is always the safest when you travel away from home.

 • Community – Some of these destinations have relatively few Canadian snowbirds, a consideration if a big snowbird community is important to you.